denten-books/plain-text/2-device.md

 of technique emerges in parallel traditions at a formative time in the history of the literary technology.
 Viewed in the context of technological development, the emergence of technique as a critical category reflects the broader concerns of the machine age.
-The very idea of *technology* does not fully find its place in critical literature until the 1950-1970s, judging by the rash of titles like like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954),  Lynn White's *Medieval Technology and Social Change* (1966), and *The Technological Man* (1969) by Viktor Firkiss, among many similar volumes appearing in the
+The notion of *technology* does not fully find its place in critical literature until the 1950-1970s, judging by the rash of titles like like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954),  Lynn White's *Medieval Technology and Social Change* (1966), and *The Technological Man* (1969) by Viktor Firkiss, among many similar volumes appearing in the